"Anger Brings Annihilation"

-Thanos tells his powerful soldiers to track down the other infinity stones, one of which is held by Doctor Strange, and another which is on Vision’s head and works as his power source that gives him life.
-Hulk/Bruce Banner lands back in New York City and warns Strange and Tony Stark that Thanos is coming, but only moments later, Thanos’s men show up in New York and start battling Doctor Strange and Tony.
-Peter Parker/Spider-man shows up just in time for the fight.
+Thanos tells his powerful soldiers to track down the other infinity stones on Earth, One of them is held by Doctor Strange in New York, and another is on Vision’s head in London and works as his power source that gives him life.
+Hulk/Bruce Banner lands back in New York City and warns Strange and Tony Stark that Thanos is coming.
+Moments later, Thanos’ henchmen show up in New York and start battling Doctor Strange and Tony.
+Peter Parker/Spider-Man shows up just in time for the fight.

-Meanwhile in space, Thor is rescued by the Guardians of the Galaxy (Peter Quill, Rocket Racoon, Groot, Drax, Gamorah, and Mantis), and Thor informs them that Thanos is collecting all the infinity stones.
-Gamora explains that if Thanos, her step-father, gets all the infinity stones, he could alter all of reality in a snap of a finger.
-Its revealed that Thanos believes the universe needs balance, and because of “over population”, half of the universe should be killed to restore nature and save the other half.
+Back in space, Thor’s rescued by the Guardians of the Galaxy (Peter Quill, Rocket Racoon, Groot, Drax, Gamorah, and Mantis).
+Thor informs them that Thanos is collecting all the infinity stones.
+Gamora explains that if Thanos, her stepfather, gets all the infinity stones, he could alter all of reality in a snap of a finer.
+It’s revealed that Thanos believes the universe needs balance, and because of “over population,” half the sentient beings in the universe should be killed to restore nature and save the other half.
 If Thanos gets the stones, he’ll be unstoppable.

-AVENGERS: INFINITY WAR is impressive in that it ties together dozens of superheroes spanning eighteen movies released over the past decade into a cohesive plot.
+AVENGERS: INFINITY WAR is impressive in that it ties together dozens of superheroes spanning 18 movies released over the past decade into a cohesive plot.
 Within the first five-minutes, the villain is established, the stakes are determined, and the jeopardy is high.
 The excitement that follows is nearly non-stop.
-Where the movie succeeds the most is the despicable, and very intimidating villain Thanos, who is actually the driving force of the story.
+Where the movie succeeds the most is the despicable, and very intimidating villain Thanos, who’s actually the driving force of the story.
 In fact, Thanos is really the protagonist, even though the movie encourages viewers to identify with the Avengers, the antagonists.
 Josh Brolin brings a great gravitas to Thanos, whose enormous figure and deep voice demands attention.
-Smartly, the movie is full of humor, even in some of the most intense battle sequences, adding much-needed levity.
+Smartly, the movie is full of humor, even in some of the most intense battle sequences.
+The humor adds much needed levity.

 INFINITY WAR isn’t without flaws.
 A couple scenes were noticeably shot on green-screen and have what can simply be described as fuzzy CGI.
-Additionally, without giving out spoilers, the ending of the movie is a downer, and the nature of the twist at the end may force the plot of the next AVENGERS movie to undercut some of the plot choices made in INFINITY WAR.
+Also, without giving out spoilers, the movie’s ending is a downer, and the nature of the twist at the end may force the plot of the next AVENGERS movie to undercut some of the plot choices made in INFINITY WAR.
 Not uncommon in comic book movies, many of the high stakes situations are solved by Deus Ex Machina (artificial magical plot devices, such as multiverses).

-INFINITY WAR has mixed worldviews that mostly skew on the positive, biblical side.
-Negatively, there are occult and New Age elements, mostly surrounding Doctor Strange who levitates through meditation, but it’s not near as heavy as the standalone DOCTOR STRANGE movie.
+Sadly, INFINITY WAR has mixed worldview elements.
+Negatively, there are occult and New Age elements, mostly surrounding Doctor Strange who levitates through meditation, but it’s not quite as strong as it was in the standalone DOCTOR STRANGE movie.
 Thanos also acts as a god to his subjects and considers his genocide to be “mercy” to save the environment, but this is strongly rebuked.
-One of his soldiers tells people to “meet their creator” before killing them.
-On the flip side, Thanos’ motivations are actually one of an environmentalist dictator who believes overpopulation is destroying the universe but places no real value in sentient or human life (shades of Thomas Robert Malthus and his followers such as Al Gore and Jerry Brown).
+One of his henchmen tells people to “meet their creator” before killing them.
+Thanos’ motivations are actually one of an environmentalist dictator who believes overpopulation is destroying the universe but places no real value in sentient or human life (shades of Thomas Robert Malthus and his followers such as Al Gore and Jerry Brown).
 However, the movie offers no strong counter to such misanthropic, evil environmentalist views, and (SPOILER) Thanos actually defeats the good guys at the end.
-Despite that, INFINITY WAR contains some strong moral, redemptive elements of self-sacrifice, protecting every life, fighting genocidal tyrants, and some pro-marriage elements as well.
-There’s also a reference Star-Lord makes to Jesus being a master, but it’s not said in the most respectful of tones, so it could be taken different ways.
+Despite that, INFINITY WAR contains some strong moral, redemptive elements of self-sacrifice, protecting every life, fighting genocidal tyrants, and some pro-marriage statements.
+There’s also a reference Star Lord makes to Jesus being a master, but it’s not said in the most respectful of tones, so it could be taken different ways.
 Finally, two of the Avengers make the fatal mistake of letting their anger control them, so there’s a positive lesson in that for discerning media-wise viewers and families.

 On the content spectrum, INFINITY WAR isn’t the most violent or profane of the Marvel outings, but it’s also not the cleanest.
 There are very intense fight scenes with shocking deaths, though there’s very little gore.
-A smattering of foul language warrants caution for younger viewers, especially a few misplaced s-words.
+Though mostly light, too much foul language warrants strong caution for all viewers, especially several misplaced “s” words and light profanities.

 It took 10 years for Marvel to get to this storyline, and to give credit due where credit is deserved, the studio delivers a massive movie.
 The movie is so big however, it may be too big for its own good.
 Also, some of the characters, especially Star-Lord and Thor, have similar action sequences, which makes it hard to tell “who is who.”
-To the filmmakers’ credit, there is a very funny scene between Star-Lord and Thor, where Star-Lord starts talking like Thor and comments about how similar they look.
+To the filmmakers’ credit, there is a very funny scene between Star-Lord and Thor, where Star-Lord starts talking like Thor and comments fly about how similar they look.
 Also, there are moments where several characters reach emotional depths not seen before, but because so many characters demand attention, some powerful moments are easily overlooked, particularly between Stark and Pepper Pots, and Star-Lord and Gamora.
 As far as storytelling goes, that’s a missed opportunity, though it does add some depth to the movie.

-On the flip side, Marvel has sold the movie as a thrill ride with endless hero mashups fans have been dying see, so most will find AVENGERS: INFINITY WAR immensely entertaining, even with a sad cliffhanger ending.
+That said, Marvel and Disney have sold the movie as a thrill ride with endless hero mashups fans have been dying see.
+So, most moviegoers will find AVENGERS: INFINITY WAR immensely entertaining, even with the tragic, rather shocking cliffhanger ending.

-AVENGERS: INFINITY WAR reunites earths mightiest heroes from the previous 18 movies in the Marvel Cinematic Universe to fight their greatest foe yet, Thanos, ginormous and powerful Titan who wants five ancient infinity stones which have the ability to make him the most powerful being in the universe.
-With these stones Thanos, an environmentalist dictator who believes overpopulation is destroying the universe, can accomplish his plan to eliminate half of the population of the universe so he can enjoy nature.
-Will all the Avengers and their friends band together to stop Thanos?
+AVENGERS: INFINITY WAR reunites earths mightiest heroes from the previous 18 movies in the Marvel Cinematic Universe to fight their greatest foe yet, Thanos.
+A powerful Titan, Thanos, wants five powerful ancient stones that will make him the most powerful being in the universe.
+With these stones, Thanos, a genocidal environmentalist dictator who believes overpopulation is destroying the universe, can accomplish his plan to eliminate half of the population so he can enjoy nature.
+Can all the Avengers and their friends band together to defeat the mighty Thanos?

-AVENGERS: INFINITY WAR impressively ties together dozens of heroes from a lot of different movies in an immensely entertaining movie, with heart, humor and action, but the vast scale of the movie keeps it from becoming truly one of the great superhero movies.
-The movie has some strong Christian messages, including self-sacrifice, but it’s also mixed with some light occult elements and a few anti-Christian statements.
-There’s also intense fighting, and some foul language that warrants caution.
-AVENGERS: INFINITY WAR isn’t without its flaws, but many fans will enjoy the movie.
+AVENGERS: INFINITY WAR impressively ties together dozens of heroes from a lot of different movies in an immensely entertaining movie.
+It has abundant heart, humor and action, but the movie’s vast scale and downbeat ending keep it from becoming one of the great superhero movies.
+INFINITY WAR has some strong moral, redemptive messages, including self-sacrifice, but it’s also mixed with occult elements and pagan, environmentalist statements that aren’t refuted.
+Finally, AVENGERS: INFINITY WAR contains lots of intense fighting and gratuitous foul language.
+Most moviegoers will enjoy INFINITY WAR, but extreme caution is advised.